cloud-agnost/agnost-website/blog/2023-07-12-high-level-overview-of-agnost-architecture.md

 security, authentication) that are needed in almost every backend application out of the box.
 Hence, it significantly simplifies application development and reduces infrastructure set-up and management time.

-**Start exploring Agnost today and experience the transformative power it brings to your backend development endeavors.**